-How to Make Slow Cooker Molten Chocolate Cake
+How to Make Crockpot Lava Cake

-- 2 c. milk
+- 2 cups milk

 - 1 bag Rolo mini candies unwrapped

-Cut out a large piece of parchment paper and place it in your slow cooker on low heat, then lightly spray with cooking spray.
+- Cut out a large piece of parchment paper and place it in your slow cooker on low heat, then lightly spray with cooking spray.

-Mix together the cake mix, milk, oil, and eggs for the first layer and beat for two minutes.
+- Mix together the cake mix, milk, oil, and eggs for the first layer and beat for two minutes.
 Pour into the parchment paper in the slow cooker.

 - Cake is ready when a toothpick placed in the center half way down comes out clean.

-When finished cooking, the top will become a layer of chocolate cake, and underneath will be a gooey, chocolate caramel sauce.
+- When finished cooking, the top will become a layer of chocolate cake, and underneath will be a gooey, chocolate caramel sauce.

-Spoon into individual bowls, and serve warm with vanilla ice cream.
+- Spoon into individual bowls, and serve warm with vanilla ice cream.